alidavut/locus/README.md

 LOCUS
 =====

-Locus is a line injection module for node.js (like binding.pry for ruby)
+Locus is a line injection module for node.js.

 It allows to open a REPL during your program execution, with access to all variables.